ibm-cloud-docs/watsonxdata/manta_integrate.md

 Integrating Manta with {{site.data.keyword.lakehouse_short}} allows you to capture and publish jobs, runs, and dataset events from Spark and Presto through the Manta UI, providing full visibility into data flows and transformations.
 {: shortdesc}

+Manta Data lineage is not supported with the Lite Presto (Java) engine in Lite plan instances.
+{: note}

 ## Before you begin
 {: #manta_integrate_prereq}